More than This (novel): Plot

 At the prison, Seth does find thousands of people in coffins, including his parents (but not Owen).
 By the next day, Seth recalls the true course of his life – in reality, Owen was killed by the convict.
 His parents, unable to bear their grief, entered the online world permanently in a process called Lethe.
 Although the kidnapping could not be wiped from their memories, the death could, allowing them to resume their lives believing Owen was found and living with a digital replacement of him.
 The prototype's flaws were concealed by the "psychological damage" he had supposedly undergone.
 Soon after, world events led all of the human race to enter Lethe.
 Seth also reveals to the others that his own death was not accidental, instead he had committed suicide after he and Gudmund were outed and their relationship forcibly ended.

 The Driver seizes and reconnects Regine to a coffin, placing her back in Lethe so that she can die properly.
 Once rescued by Seth and Tomasz, Regine claims that she remembered the real world while she was back online.
-Seth theorizes that the gas from a particular tube numbs their memories, so if they do not inhale it, they can connect to the simulation while still remembering the real world.
+Seth theorises that the gas from a particular tube numbs their memories, so if they do not inhale it, they can connect to the simulation while still remembering the real world.
 If Seth could be reinserted just before his death, he could choose not to go through with it, travel between both worlds and share the truth.

 The three set out to Seth's coffin, but are stopped by the Driver.
 A violent fight follows in which Seth is stabbed by the Driver.
 Inexplicably, the Driver itself heals Seth.
-Tomasz, not realizing this, uses the Driver's baton to destroy it.
+Tomasz, not realising this, uses the Driver's baton to destroy it.
 Seth takes to his coffin, and finally says, "I'm ready."

 Reception

-More Than This was reviewed favorably by critics and readers.
+More Than This was reviewed favourably by critics and readers.
 Martin Chilton of The Daily Telegraph describes the novel as "an impressively challenging and philosophical book for young adults," capturing "ambiguity and bewilderment of being young and the uncertainty of what will happen to any of us next in life."
 Tony Bradman of The Guardian concurred, writing: "Seth is a terrific exemplar of the eternal teenage desire for there to be, in the words of the novel's title, 'more than this'".
-As of early March 2015 the book scores 4.04 out of 5 stars on the social reading site Goodreads.
+As of early March 2015, the book scores 4.04 out of 5 stars on the social reading site Goodreads.
 John Green's review of More Than This is printed on the front cover of the book.
 Green comments, "Just read it."